 - Flashback with the Other Darrin: They don't even make Karen's on-air transformation remotely look like the scene from the first movie.

-- The Hunter: Stefan, Christopher Lee's character, holds basically the same role Van Helsing does in most interpretations of Dracula (with Stirba in place of the Count).
+- Hunter of Monsters: Stefan, Christopher Lee's character, holds basically the same role Van Helsing does in most interpretations of Dracula (with Stirba in place of the Count).

 - Liquid Assets: Stirba's rejuvenating technique requires a young victim, from whom Stirba magically steals her youth.